 To that end, businesses should encourage social engagement among co-workers, even if it takes a little time away from weekly productivity.
 Given the domestic stresses everyone is facing, your business could offer a one-hour work “happy hour” sometime during the week where employees can log onto video conferencing for the sole purpose of having a good conversation.

 By finding a way to support your workers’ social and emotional health, you’ll ultimately be investing in your workers. hat goodwill will likely be paid back through greater loyalty and commitment to work in the future.

 Nobody said remote work would be easy—especially when it’s forced on you out of the blue.
 But challenges such as these are when leadership qualities shine through.
 It’s unrealistic to expect a perfect transition from the start, but you can refine your operations and deliver better results by being patient as you manage this change and by learning from your failures during this process.

 In many organizations, remote work is an imperfect arrangement—even if it offers certain advantages.
 But with other options off the table, every remote team manager and leader must do whatever they can to support their workers and guide their best efforts until work life can finally return to normal.

-For more information on how to effectively motivate and manage your remote teams at a distance, watch our on-demand webinar: Leadership Challenges with Remote Work.
+For more information on how to effectively motivate and manage your remote teams at a distance, watch our on-demand webinar: Managing and Motivating Remote Workers and Teams.